dariosharp/selfCloudTips/file-system/README.md

 ```
 With the command `zfs list -t snapshot`, you can list the snapshots that have been created.

-In order to encrise the reliablity of the data, it is important to backup the snapshot, this save you in case of failure of both the disks.
+In order to increase the reliability of the data, it is important to back up the snapshots.
+This will protect you in case of failure of both disks.